frankframework/frank-manual/CONTRIBUTING.md

 download zip.
 This way, the same zips are produced from Windows or Linux checkouts of the `src` directory.

+If you edit files in the `docs` directory that contain Frank config, please sync it with the Frank configs in the `src` directory and vice versa.
+Also please sync directories `src/gettingStarted` and `src/gettingStartedAfterConfig` and the download zips produced from them.

 ### Building the documentation.

 You can build the documentation using http://readthedocs.io or locally on your laptop.